jerryanziyuan/Segmenting_Resturant/README.md

 ## File Descriptions <a name="files"></a>

-There are three jupyter notebooks, one pdf report, and a powerpoint slide
+There are three jupyter notebooks, a pdf report, and a powerpoint slide

 ## Results<a name="results"></a>